-The "News-Journal" is the student newspaper and is a weekly publication.
+The TVCC News-Journal is the student newspaper and is a weekly publication.

 The role of the newspaper is four-fold.
-First, it provides a training ground for those students majoring and minoring in journalism and photography.
+First, it provides a training ground for those students seeking a major and minor in journalism and photography.
 Second, it provides news of campus-related activities to be disseminated to the student body and throughout the college district.
 Third, it gives the students an opportunity to express their opinions through its editorial page.
 And, fourth, it acts as a public relations tool in recruitment of students by informing prospective students about Trinity Valley Community College.

-Opinions expressed in the "News-Journal" editorials and policy statements are not considered as reflecting the opinions or policies of the official administration of the college.
+Opinions expressed in the TVCC News-Journal editorials and policy statements are not considered as reflecting the opinions or policies of the official administration of the college.

-Control of the publication is through the faculty sponsor, who also teaches all courses in journalism offered at TVCC.
+Control of the publication is through the faculty sponsor, who also teaches courses in journalism offered at TVCC.
 It is the responsibility of the News-Journal (as of any newspaper) to print factual material which is free from personal bias, is not libelous and is in good taste.
 Therefore, it is one of the prime responsibilities of the faculty sponsor to ensure that all material to be printed in the paper meets these standards.
 Beyond this, the editor and staff members are free from any type of censorship.